swiftlang/swift-evolution/proposals/NNNN-expand-warn-unqualified-access.md

 entirely), `@warn_unqualified_access` cannot be applied to non-function declarations.
 That’s a shame, as they can suffer from a similar issue.
 The danger isn’t quite as pronounced without the potential for overloading, but it is still important.
-Many programmers emulate the behavior by declaring a global caseless enumeration with the same name as the module, but I don’t see why that should remain necessary.
+This limitation should be removed as well.

 ## Proposed solution